cburdea/EbayKleinanzeigenGmailTracker/README.md

 # Ebay Kleinanzeigen Tracker with GMAIL Notification

-This script is suited for everyone who prefery native email notifications without relying on EBAY Kleinanzeigen's own tracker.
+This script is suited for everyone who prefers native email notifications without relying on EBAY Kleinanzeigen's own tracker.
 The notifications will be send out using a Gmail account.

 How to make it run: